Who has been with me long enough that they remember Maybelle? She was the first of many Dexter cattle we would own over the years.

 When you compare their intake of feed to their output of milk or meat, a conventional cow converts more of their food into your food than a Dexter will.

 That said, we don’t pamper our Jerseys.
 They’re afforded similar protection during the winter months.
 Most of the time they choose not to avail themselves of it.
-They grow out a nice thick and warm protective coat of fur just like the Dexter’s.
+They grow out a nice thick and warm protective coat of fur just like the Dexter cows.
 Our first Jersey calf was born on a cold and blustery day in March and it didn’t phase him.
 So if cold-hardy is holding you back, don’t let it be a hangup.

-If you’re looking to get milk and meat from one animal rather than buying a couple different breeds to serve both purposes (and you don’t need very much of either), a Dexter might be a good choice.
+If you’re looking to get milk and meat from one animal rather than buying a couple of different breeds to serve both purposes (and you don’t need very much of either), a Dexter might be a good choice.
 While you can eat the beef of dairy breeds or milk a beef cow, you’re not going to get as much beef from the former or milk from the latter.
 Considering their frame size, proportionally, a Dexter cow will be more fleshy (=more meat) than a dairy breed.
-While a Jersey has a meat conversion rate of 47%, a Dexter will yield more like 60%.
+While a Jersey has a meat conversion rate of 47%, a Dexter will yield more than 60%.

-Lower Milk Yields
+5. Lower Milk Yields

-The fact of the matter is that dual purpose heritage breeds generally don’t give as much milk as their milky dairy cousins.
-Maybelle was an excellent producer for a Dexter.
+The fact of the matter is that dual-purpose heritage breeds generally don’t give as much milk as their milky dairy cousins.
+Maybelle was an excellent producer for Dexter.
 Without a calf, she’d give us 4 gallons a day, but when she had a baby with her she really held back for the calf and we never even came close to those initial figures again.
 On average, Maybelle shared about 2 gallons a day with us at her peak production.
 Normally it was more like a gallon.

 To compare, our Jersey, Holly, who came from a production organic dairy is giving us 2-3 gallons a day… and we’re still able to leave the calf with her 24/7.
 Who knows how much we’ll get when they begin to be separate overnight!